davidkreitmeir/academic-kickstart/content/project/returns-to-repression/index.md

 slides: ""
 ---

-Civil society and free media are key constraints to corporate misconduct.
-Our study explores the stock market's reaction to attempts to suppress civil activism in the global natural resource sector.
-We collect new data on hundreds of extra-judicial assassinations of environmental activists of the past 20 years—and the publicly traded mining companies associated with these events.
-Applying event study methodology, we show that the extra-judicial killing of activists leads to significant negative abnormal returns for mining companies tied to violence.
-For these companies, the median loss in market capitalisation is over 100 million USD, ten days following the event.
-We show that media coverage plays an important role in these effects: negative returns are stronger during periods of low media pressure versus when assassinations coincide with newsworthy events.
-We further show that the negative impacts of assassinations are not driven by other forms of civil unrest.
-Finally, we find tentative evidence that the occurrence of assassinations is positively related to the royalties paid by firms to domestic governments.
+Civil society is essential to governing, where laws and authority are weak.
+We study how a core strategy of international civil society groups---informing and publicizing human rights abuses---impacts those tied to abuse.
+Our study focuses on a major trend at the center of on-going international media campaigns: the assassination of civil society activists involved in mining activity.
+Collecting and coding 20 years of data on assassination events, we use Event Study Methodology to study how publicity of these events impact the asset prices of firms associated with abuse.
+We show that publicizing abuses has a significant impact on multinationals.
+Firm's associated with an assassination have large, negative abnormal returns following the event; we calculate a median loss in market capitalisation of over 100 million USD, ten days following violence.
+We highlight the importance of publicity; we show negative returns are stronger during periods of low media pressure versus when assassinations coincide with competing newsworthy events.
+We find our results are driven by events where companies are explicitly named in coverage, versus events where they are un-named but operating at the site of killings.
+Furthermore, we reject that results are driven by other forms of unrest and conflict.
+Last, we show activist assassinations are positively related to the royalties paid by firms to domestic governments.